 These fast and highly accurate tests are especially useful in clinical settings for diagnosing conditions like diarrhea, stomach bugs, and even parasite infections.
 Major healthcare providers like LabCorp and Quest Diagnostics use qPCR for its precision and speed.

-Despite their efficiency and cost-effectiveness for focused applications, PCR methods have limitations [6].
+Despite their efficiency for focused applications, PCR methods have limitations [6].
 Their focus on specific microbes means they don't provide a complete picture of the microbiome.
 If you’re interested in assessing overall gut health and the balance of beneficial and disruptive microbes, comprehensive tests may be more appropriate.

 16S rRNA sequencing: a bird’s eye view of the microbial community